How Ennodia Works

 provider-side context, so real usage can be higher.
 Ennodia only reports

-subscription quota as known when a supported local CLI/API surface exposes it.
+subscription quota as known when a supported local CLI or application

 See Budgets and Limits for request shapes.